wetneb/pynif/README.md

 A context can be represented by an OffsetBasedString URI or a ContextHashBasedString URI.
 The ContextHashBasedString URI format is discussed in the paper Linked-Data Aware URI Schemes for Referencing Text Fragments (https://doi.org/10.1007/978-3-642-33876-2_17) page 4.

-**URIs formatted as ContextHashBasedString must be manually provided.
-The current pynif does not create them for you**

-To use ContextHashBasedString URIs, you always need to provide them when creating Contexts and Phrases.
+To use ContextHashBasedString URIs, **you must provide them when creating Contexts and Phrases.
+The current pynif does not automaticaly create them for you** as it does with the OffsetBasedString.
 To provide a ContextHashBasedString URI instead of a OffsetBasedString URI, you must set the ``:param: is_hash_based_uri`` to ``True`` (by default ``is_hash_based_uri`` is ``False`` and the pynif works with ``nif:OffsetBasedString``).
 See the following examples:

 ```py